brennane/RepRapGuru/Kit_Review.md

 - [Reprap Guru Prusa i3](https://drive.google.com/open?id=0B4A3jLWIXeoFfkxURVdhMEFpTWpsSExncXFmUGpkalczX3ZvS1J6bGNabGdWM2NwaWNuS0k)

 When I did my build the build manual is version 1.4; configuration manual version 1.1.
 My notes reference these documents from late August, 2017.

-### Spool Holder: "C"

-_This is not included in this kit_.
-What is provided is substandard, in my humble opinion.
-It attaches to your wall, I think.
-See the picture of mine with a printed hub to center the spool.

- {% include image.html url="images/sad_rrg_spool_holder.jpg" description="RRG Spool Holder" %}

 ### Build Manual: "B"